Ilkeston North railway station

 Ilkeston North railway station was a railway station in Ilkeston, Derbyshire.
-It was opened by the Great Northern Railway (Great Britain) on its Derbyshire Extension in 1878 and closed in 1964.
+It was opened by the Great Northern Railway on its Derbyshire Extension in 1878 and closed in 1964.

 History

 From Awsworth the line crossed the Erewash Valley by means of the impressive Bennerley Viaduct which has been partly preserved.
 It then made the climb to Ilkeston before crossing the Nut Brook towards West Hallam.
 At Stanton Junction lines led northwards to Heanor and southwards to Stanton Ironworks.

 Ilkeston at one time had three stations, Ilkeston Town being on a branch leading from the Midland Railway's Erewash Valley Line at the third station, Ilkeston Junction and Cossall.

 Present day

-Bridges have been filled in, and the station demolished.
-The town's 1990's Police Station and a Doctor's Surgery and Pharmacy have been built on its site.
+The station has been demolished and in the 1990 a police station and doctor's surgery and pharmacy were built on its site.
 Some of the remaining track bed has also been built on, with the remainder to the East forming the Cotmanhay Linear Park.